Chateau Lordat and Visions of John

 All writing and images © Ani Williams 2012, Rennes-les-Bains, France

-This article including Parts 1 and 2 were originally published in the book ‘The Cathar View—The Mysterious Legacy of Montsegur’ available on Amazon.
+This article in addition to Parts 1 and 2 on this website, were originally published in the book ‘The Cathar View—The Mysterious Legacy of Montsegur’ available on Amazon.

 - Troubadours from Troubadours & trouvères by René Nelli, published by Hachette 1979